-To maximize the benefits of BPM, organizations must be prepared for the challenges they might encounter and have a plan for addressing them, as explained in an article by technology reporter George Lawton, who covers technology-enabled business transformation.
+To maximize the benefits of BPM, organizations must be prepared for the challenges they might encounter and have a plan for addressing them.

-The following obstacles are the most common reasons for BPM failures, according to the experts Lawton interviewed:
+The following obstacles are the most common reasons for BPM failures, according to BPM specialists:

 Business process management certifications